1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 - Do not work on the same file with multiple people (unless you are working online on a Word, Excel, or PowerPoint document).

-- Avoid creating folders that have the same name as folders that you do not synchronize on a device.
+- Avoid creating folders with the same name as folders you do not synchronize on a device.

 If necessary, to manually resolve certain synchronization conflicts that have not been resolved automatically: